-Kimberly A. Ross is also a member of the Boards of both Chubb Limited, Switzerland, and PQ Corporation, USA.
+Kimberly A. Ross is also a member of the Board of Cigna Corporation, USA.

 Dick Boer

 Dick Boer spent more than 17 years in various retail positions for SHV Holding N.V. and Unigro N.V. in the Netherlands.
 Thereafter he became CEO of Ahold Czech Republic in 1998, and subsequently President and CEO of Albert Heijn B.V., Netherlands, from